 Grades5 to 9

 In the ClassroomMake math relevant to any student.
 Assign weekly problems from the site for homework or daily classwork.
 Ask students to create new problems to be solved by classmates using the topic of the week or local topics of interest.
 Have students make a multimedia presentation using one of the many TeachersFirst Edge tools reviewed here.
+Some tool suggestions are (click on the tool name to access the review): Adobe Creative Cloud Express for Education, Vevox, Animatron, Renderforest, and Microsoft PowerPoint Online.
 Use the archives to find problems available from previous months.

 Grades4 to 12

 In the ClassroomWorld history, and world culture teachers could use this video by putting in a city and country where you know there are historical buildings from the time period you are studying.
 Science and math teachers could put in cities and countries for the origins of famous scientists or mathematicians or locations of major environmental events.
 And, of course, world language and geography teachers can input any city and country you are studying.